DysonSphereMod/QOL/RailgunsRetargeting/README.md

 ![RailgunsRetargeting](https://github.com/DysonSphereMod/QOL/blob/master/RailgunsRetargeting/screenshot.jpg?raw=true)

+## Configuration

+The speed up is configurable (you must start the game at least once for the configuration file to be created) using the following parameters:

+### ignoreOrbit1
+> Should the auto retargeting ignore the default, undeletable orbit 1 ?
+- `Default value : false (allow retargeting to orbit1)`

 ## Changelog

+### v1.2.0
+- Add configuration option to disable retargeting to default, undeletable, `orbit 1`

 ### v1.1.0
 - Ensure the originally selected orbit (and not the retargeted one) is stored at save time